gowritharun-songa/Jewellery-Security/README.md

 Jumper Wires

-🔌 Circuit Diagram
+🔌 Circuit Diagram is found in this project repo

-The project is wired as shown below:

-Circuit.png